Frequently Asked Questions

 What should I wear?

-We usually ask people to wear the kind of clothing that they might wear to the gym.
+We have fairly basic changing facilities, so usually ask people to wear the kind of clothing that they might wear to the gym.
 That's quick drying t-shirts, shorts, or leggings – not cotton.
 In cooler weather bring a fleece, and a lightweight waterproof/windproof jacket is always a bonus.
 We usually paddle barefoot, but it would be a good idea to bring an old pair of trainers or flip flops to strap to the board, in case we stop for coffee/ice-cream!
-Definitely bring sunscreen and a cap, put sunglasses on a strap if you can.
+Definitely bring sunscreen and a cap, put glasses or sunglasses on a strap if you can - we have them for sale for £5 if you don't have one.

 What time do I need to arrive?